Neo-2025/p1/docs/auth-troubleshooting.md

 2. Network requests to Supabase endpoints
 3. Server logs for authentication errors
 4. Debug info displayed on the login form
+5. Email delivery for magic links

-The current implementation focuses on a single hard-coded user for simplicity while preserving the infrastructure for multi-user authentication in the future.
+The current implementation supports both password-based authentication and magic links while preserving the infrastructure for future multi-user authentication.